ScazLab/ScazLab.github.io/_posts/2020-05-18-ROS-Docker-Setup.md

 - Inside the container run `roscore`

-- On a new terminal, list the available containers using the command:
-`docker ps -l`

-- Find the name of the container (use either the first 3 characters of the container ID or the name of the container listed in the last column)
+- On a new terminal, list all the available containers using the command (The first 3 characters of the container ID or the name of the container listed in the last column can be used as the container_name):

-- Start an additional bash session in the same container by running using the container name from the previous step:
+`docker ps`

+- If there is a container found, it means that there is a container available and it is running.
+In order to enter that particular container use the command:
 `docker exec -it <container_name> bash`

+- If there is no container found after running `docker ps`, run `docker ps -a`.
+If there is a container found, it means that the container exists but is not running.
+In order to enter into the container run:
+`docker start <container_name>`
+`docker exec -it <container_name> bash`
+This will start an additional bash session in the same container.

 - Once inside the container, source the `setup.bash` file using:
 `source /opt/ros/melodic/setup.bash`

 - To test if the instance is connected to the same `ros-master` run:
 `rostopic list`